Drupal

 65

-Thanks to its large and active developer community, Drupal has become more of a web application framework than just a CMS.
+Originally developed as a community platform for a student dorm, Drupal has become more of a web application framework than just a CMS, thanks to its large and active developer community.
 It fulfils the broadest range of requirements, combining flexibility, scalability, accessibility, and today’s latest web technologies.
-Drupal is the third most used CMS in the world.
+Drupal is the third most used free and open source CMS in the world.

 Less is more

-The biggest difference between Drupal and other content management systems is the reduction of its core to the bare essentials.
+The biggest difference between classic Drupal and other content management systems is the reduction of its core to the bare essentials.
 There is only a handful of modules – mostly deactivated by default – in a standard installation.
-These activate functions like a search function or RSS feeds.
+These provide functions like a search function or a media library.
 The core functionality gives clues both about Drupal’s origins and its strengths: community, collaboration, and user generated content.

 Rethinking and lateral thinking